data-preservation-programs/slingshot/.github/ISSUE_TEMPLATE/rules-suggestion-for-slingshot-2-3.md

 ---
-name: Rules suggestion for Slingshot 2.3
+name: Rules suggestion for Slingshot 2.X
-about: Feel free to make a rules suggestion for Slingshot 2.3
+about: Feel free to make a rules suggestion for Slingshot 2.X
 title: "[rule proposal] Enter your rule name here"
 labels: rules-suggestion
-assignees: dineshshenoy, pooja
+assignees: dkkapur

 ---